-- use the daily check-in to report his or her temperature, symptom status, and COVID-19 exposure, - stay at home if he or she has symptoms of COVID-19, especially a fever (100.4 degrees or higher), - wear a face covering in all public, common areas of the campus, both inside and outside of buildings, - maintain 6 feet social distancing in classrooms and all interior common areas, - follow CDC guidelines: washing their hands frequently with soap and water for at least 20 seconds or use an effective hand sanitizer (at least 60% alcohol), and cover their mouth and nose when coughing or sneezing, - refrain from smoking or vaping anywhere on King's College property (policy effective August 1, 2020), - practice social distancing, wear a face covering, and maintain proper health habits while off-campus, especially in high-contact social situations, - discuss with those with whom the student lives a plan for maintaining good health, keeping a clean and safe living environment, and taking precautions to avoid exposure to the virus, - follow the recommended health and safety protocols for quarantine or isolation should the College determine that their status requires it.
+- use the daily check-in to report their temperature, symptom status, and COVID-19 exposure, - stay at home if you have symptoms of COVID-19, especially a fever (100.4 degrees or higher), - wear a face covering in all public, common areas of the campus, both inside and outside of buildings, - maintain social distancing in classrooms and all interior common areas, - follow CDC guidelines: washing their hands frequently with soap and water for at least 20 seconds or use an effective hand sanitizer (at least 60% alcohol), and cover their mouth and nose when coughing or sneezing, - refrain from smoking or vaping anywhere on King's College property (policy effective August 1, 2020), - practice social distancing, wear a face covering, and maintain proper health habits while off-campus, especially in high-contact social situations, - discuss with those with whom the student lives a plan for maintaining good health, keeping a clean and safe living environment, and taking precautions to avoid exposure to the virus, - follow the recommended health and safety protocols for quarantine or isolation should the College determine that their status requires it. - Maintain limited capacities in all on and off campus residences as issued by the College. - Adhere to all instructions and requirements when in isolation or quarantine on or off campus, - Participate in all reentry and surveillance testing as issued by the College. - Cooperate fully with tracing of close contacts. - Report all instances of a positive test result or primary exposure to the Student Health Center. - Adhere to all travel requirements as issued by the College, Commonwealth, Department of Health, Center for Disease Control or Department of State.